New Zealand's Pink and White Terraces

 Intrepid nineteenth century tourists travelled around the world to visit New Zealand’s famed Pink and White Terraces.

-In the 1880s, the pink and white silica terraces cascading down a hillside in the thermal Rotorua region had become known as ‘the eighth wonder of the world’, and were New Zealand’s most famous tourist attraction.
+By the 1880s, the pink and white silica terraces cascading down a hillside in the thermal Rotorua region had become known as ‘the eighth wonder of the world’, and were New Zealand’s most famous tourist attraction.

 From the nearest town of Rotorua - which was renowned for its thermal wonders and Maori culture - travellers had to ride by horse and cart across hills, then two hours by canoe and on foot to see the natural masterpiece.